MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ## Working on solutions

-Approaching your work from the **Solutions screen** is another way to start actions that will improve your compliance score.
+Approaching your work from the **Solutions screen** is another way to begin actions to improve your compliance score.
 This screen shows the share of earned and potential points as organized by compliance solution areas—some of which will be specific to Microsoft (e.g., Azure AD Identity Protection, OneDrive for Business), while others describe solution areas in the Microsoft 365 and Office 365 security and compliance centers (e.g., data investigation, records management).
 Viewing your remaining points and improvement actions from this view helps you understand the overall solution areas which may need more immediate attention.

 The **Solutions that affect your score** section on your Compliance Score dashboard shows the solutions with the greatest potential to positively impact your score.
 Selecting **View all solutions** in that section, or selecting **Solutions** on the top navigation of your dashboard, displays the solutions screen showing all your solutions, as seen below: